demisto/content-docs/content-repo/extra-docs/articles/integrations-and-incident-health-check.md

 7. Click the **Test** button to make sure that that server and API key are reachable and valid.
 8. Click **Done**.

- ### 2. Configure a Mail Sender and Mail Listener Integration
+ ### 2. (Optional) Configure a Mail Sender and Mail Listener Integration
- The main playbook sends an email notification to specified users, which requires that you first configure the mail integrations.
+ The main playbook has the ability to send an email notification to specified users.
+In order for this function to work you first need to configure the mail integrations.

  **Supported mail integrations**